-- 1.20 A Sustainability Appraisal (SA) has been prepared alongside this DPD by independent consultants Arcadis.
-It fulfils the SA and SEA requirements as set out above.
-The SA explains the methodology by which the evolving strategy and policies in the DPD have been subjected to sustainability appraisal from the outset.
-It demonstrates how the appraisal has informed the selection of sites in order to promote sustainable development in the district. - 1.21 The SA considers the impact of individual sites on sustainability objectives and also the cumulative impacts of allocations within and around individual settlements.
-Where potential adverse impacts have been identified, mitigation measures have been set out to remove or reduce the adverse effects and enhance beneficial effects.
-The SA also demonstrates how key stakeholders and the public have been consulted at the various stages of plan preparation and how their representations have influenced the content of the DPD.
-In addition, it sets out recommendations for monitoring the social, environmental and economic effects of implementing the Strategic Policies and Land Allocations DPD.
+- 1.21 The SA for the adopted Local Plan considersed the impact of individual sites on sustainability objectives and also the cumulative impacts of allocations within and around individual settlements.
+Where potential adverse impacts have been were identified, mitigation measures have been were set out to remove or reduce the adverse effects and enhance beneficial effects.
+The SA also demonstratesed how key stakeholders and the public have been were consulted at the various stages of plan preparation and how their representations have influenced the content of the DPD.
+In addition, it sets out recommendations for monitoring the social, environmental and economic effects of implementing the Strategic Policies and Land Allocations DPD. - 1.22 As stated, as part of this Climate Emergency Local Plan review an update addendum is being produced by independent consultants AECOM.